amd/ryzen-ai-documentation/docs/inst.rst

 https://microsoft.github.io/Olive/getstarted/installation.html

-**PyTorch/Tensorflow 2/Tensorflow Quantization**
+**Vitis AI PyTorch/TensorFlow 2/TensorFlow Quantization**

-Vitis AI PyTorch and Tensorflow Quantizer, which is part of the Vitis AI toolchain, require the installation of a Docker container on the host server.
+Vitis AI PyTorch and TensorFlow Quantizer, which is part of the Vitis AI toolchain, require the installation of a docker container on the host server.

-The Vitis AI Docker container can be installed on Ubuntu 20.04, CentOS 7.8, 7.9, 8.1, and RHEL 8.3, 8.4.
+The Vitis AI docker container can be installed on Ubuntu 20.04, CentOS 7.8, 7.9, 8.1, and RHEL 8.3, 8.4.
 The developers working on Windows 11 can use WSL for installing Vitis AI docker.

-Multiple versions of the Docker container are available, each tailored to specific frameworks.
+Multiple versions of the docker container are available, each tailored to specific frameworks.
 Please follow the docker download and running instructions as per the following links

 .. list-table::
    :widths: 25 25